valerionew/unisolder-notes/README.md

 To me is unclear what are the advantages of picking one choice over the other, i have to ask the author to clarify.

 If you don't have a pickit and don't want to get one, you can use an arduino as here http://www.microchip.com/forums/m653443.aspx.
 I've not tried this solution personally, so i don't know if it works.
 Let me know if you try this.
 You can also use [pic32prog](https://github.com/sergev/pic32prog) from sergev, if you have a pickit 2 and want to program the microcontroller.

-To load the firmware with a PicKit you will have to use MPLAB X, microchip's software
+To load the firmware with a PicKit you will have to use MPLAB X, microchip's software.
+As zed65 stated in the forum: "You can NOT program the PIC via the PicKit2/3 standalone programming software.
+You have to put the programmer into MPLab mode in the standalone software then program it via MPLab."

+#### Modify the software
+If you want to modify the software you'll have to compile it with XC32 v1.33 compiler, adding the "s" option to the optimization.

 ## Equivalent parts in bom
 Some parts are not really easy to find.
 Some of them can be substituted easily